swarupmohalik/FFN/README.md

  ---After evalauation result is stored in Report

-2:
-Note: Since FFN has randomization, results may vary accross the runs.
+***Note: Since FFN has randomization, results may vary accross the runs.